Fritozz-105/Cluster-Algorithm-Comparison/README.md

 # S&P 500 Clustering Project

 ## Overview
 This project applies clustering techniques to analyze S&P 500 stock data based on their historical adjusted close prices.
-The goal is to group stocks into clusters that share similar characteristics, using **K-Means Clustering** as the primary algorithm.
+The goal is to group stocks into clusters that share similar characteristics, using **K-Means Clustering** and **Gaussian Mixture Model** as the primary algorithms.
 The project involves data preprocessing, cluster analysis, and validation, providing insights into market behavior and asset groupings.

-The repository is structured to allow scalability for additional clustering methods and advanced analytics.

 ---